mlab-upenn/ISP2021-object_detection/README.md

 All main scripts depend on the following subfolders:

-1. wangatall contains all the scripts and files needed to run the whole algorithm and is divided into following subfolders
+1. wangatall/ contains all the scripts and files needed to run the whole algorithm and is divided into following subfolders
-2. Folder 2 contains the files for...
+    * perception/ contains core parts of the object detection algorithm

 ## wanetall folder content